awsdocs/aws-kms-developer-guide/doc_source/deleting-keys-determining-usage.md

 ## Examining AWS CloudTrail logs to determine actual usage<a name="deleting-keys-usage-cloudtrail"></a>

+You might be able to use a CMK's usage history to help you determine whether you have ciphertexts encrypted under a particular CMK\.

-AWS KMS is integrated with AWS CloudTrail, so all AWS KMS API activity is recorded in CloudTrail log files\.
-If you have CloudTrail turned on in the region where your customer master key \(CMK\) is located, you can examine your CloudTrail log files to view a history of all AWS KMS API activity for a particular CMK, and thus its usage history\.
-You might be able to use a CMK's usage history to help you determine whether or not you still need it\.
+All AWS KMS API activity is recorded in AWS CloudTrail log files\.
+If you have [created a CloudTrail trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html) in the region where your customer master key \(CMK\) is located, you can examine your CloudTrail log files to view a history of all AWS KMS API activity for a particular CMK\.
+If you don't have a trail, you can still view recent events in your [CloudTrail event history](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.
+For details about how AWS KMS uses CloudTrail, see [Logging AWS KMS API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

 The following examples show CloudTrail log entries that are generated when a KMS CMK is used to protect an object stored in Amazon Simple Storage Service \(Amazon S3\)\.
 In this example, the object is uploaded to Amazon S3 using [server\-side encryption with AWS KMS\-managed keys \(SSE\-KMS\)](services-s3.md#sse)\.
 When you upload an object to Amazon S3 with SSE\-KMS, you specify the KMS CMK to use for protecting the object\.
 Amazon S3 uses the AWS KMS `GenerateDataKey` operation to request a unique data key for the object, and this request event is logged in CloudTrail with an entry similar to the following: